Willie Mays: Player profile

 Defensively, Mays was one of the best outfielders of all time, as evidenced by his record 12 Gold Gloves as an outfielder.
 His signature play was his "basket catch," the technique that displayed Mays's stylistic flash as opposed to the pure raw skill that was on display when he made "The Catch" in the 1954 World Series.
 Holding his glove around his belly, he would keep his palm turned up, enabling the ball to fall right into his glove.
 Sportswriters have argued about whether the technique made him a better fielder or just made him more exciting to watch, but the basket catch did not prevent Mays from setting a record with 7,095 outfield putouts.
 Koppett observes, "His range was limitless, and his arm so strong that he could make effective throws from the most unlikely locations and from the most unlikely body positions."
 That range allowed him to play a shallow center and prevent shallow singles, while still being able to get back and not let extra-base hits get over his head.

 Mays's flashy style of play stemmed partly from his days in the Negro leagues.
 "We were all entertainers," he said, "and my job was to give the fans something to talk about each game."
-He wore his cap one size larger than necessary so that it would fly off when he was running the bases or making fielding plays.
 Sometimes he would deliberately slip to the ground for catches to make them look tougher than they really were.
 Though he was a powerful hitter, he had a knack for stealing bases.
 He ran the bases daringly, becoming the only modern player to score from first base on a single to left field, and another time scoring from first base on a McCovey bunt (without an error).

 Assessment and legacy

-On January 23, 1979, Mays was elected to the Baseball Hall of Fame in his first year of eligibility.
+On January 23, 1979, Mays was elected to the National Baseball Hall of Fame and Museum in his first year of eligibility.
 He garnered 409 of the 432 ballots cast (94.68%).
-Referring to the other 23 voters, the acerbic New York Daily News columnist Dick Young wrote, "If Jesus Christ were to show up with his old baseball glove, some guys wouldn't vote for him.
+Referring to the other 23 voters, New York Daily News columnist Dick Young wrote, "If Jesus Christ were to show up with his old baseball glove, some guys wouldn't vote for him.
 He dropped the cross three times, didn't he?"
-In his induction speech, Mays said, "What can I say?
-This country is made up of a great many things.
-You can grow up to be what you want.
-I chose baseball, and I loved every minute of it.
-I give you one word—love.
-It means dedication.
-You have to sacrifice many things to play baseball.
-I sacrificed a bad marriage and I sacrificed a good marriage.
-But I'm here today because baseball is my number one love."
-In 1999, Mays placed second on The Sporting Newss "List of the 100 Greatest Baseball Players", trailing only Babe Ruth.
+In his induction speech, Mays said:

+In 1999, Mays placed second on The Sporting News's "List of the 100 Greatest Baseball Players", trailing only Babe Ruth.
 Later that year, fans elected him to the Major League Baseball All-Century Team.
+In 2020, The Athletic ranked Mays at number 1 on its "Baseball 100" list, compiled by sportswriter Joe Posnanski.
+In 2022, MLB.com writers voted Mays as being the greatest player in Giants franchise history.